aagricola/17-ED/week-7_Loops/README.md

 [Daniel Shiffman's video on nested loops](https://www.youtube.com/watch?v=H7frvcAHXps) watch this video and follow along

 ## Homework
 - Watch the above videos about while and for loops.
-If you're really into it, go ahead and watch the following two videos he has on functions!
+If you're really into it, feel free to watch more of his videos!

 - Create a visual pattern using for loops.
 It can be of your own design, or if you are having trouble thinking of something, make a "Master Copy" of one of the algorist's computer generated patterns.